 Templates and Themes

 Mixbook has a very nice selection of themes and they seem to add new ones on a regular basis.
 All of these themes can be customized to suit you.
 A sampling of their photo book themes:

 - Baby themes: 10 themes including Baby’s First Year, Modern Wedding and Planes, Trains and Automobiles for kids as well as a Pregnancy Journal.
 Each has 10-13 backgrounds and over 30 stickers.

-- Wedding – 54 themes from Garden Wedding to Shabby Chic, Vintage, Guest Book and others.
-There are also 20 wedding guest book themes.
+- Wedding – 54 themes from Garden Weddings to Shabby Chic, Vintage, Guest Book, and others.
+There are also 20 wedding guestbook themes.

 - Romance – 17 themes including Valentine’s Day

-- Holiday – 10 holiday-related themes including Easter, Christmas, Thanksgiving, Halloween.
+- Holiday – 10 holiday-related themes including Easter, Christmas, Thanksgiving, and Halloween.

-- Travel – 59 themes from Europe to Tropical cruise, Retro Road Trip and Camping
+- Travel – 59 themes from Europe to Tropical cruises, Retro Road Trips and Camping

-- Special Occasions – ranges from birthday, party, graduation, sports yearbook, college life
+- Special Occasions – ranges from birthdays, party, graduation, sports yearbook, college life

-New in 2020 is the Martha Stewart Collection including Wedding, Baby, Travel and Family themes.
+- A Martha Stewart Collection including Wedding, Baby, Travel, and Family themes.